w-henderson/Unlimited-YouTube-Search/README.md

 ### Server class
 The server must be initialised before you can call `run()`.

+Parameters:
+- `serverName` (optional): the name for the Flask server, defaults to `uyts-api`
+- `serverMessage` (optional): the message that appears on the server homepage, defaults to `Server online`
+- `rawHTML` (optional): if `True`, treats `serverMessage` as raw HTML rather than a string, defaults to `False`

 Methods:
 - `run(host="0.0.0.0",port=80)`: runs a Flask server on your local IP on port 80, unless specified otherwise

 Attributes:
 - `app`: this is a Flask object for the server.
 For most use-cases you won't need to directly interact with it.
+However, if you wanted to deploy this to Heroku you would need to do something like `server = uyts.Server().app` and then use Gunicorn to run it with `web: gunicorn main:server` for the Procfile as you can't run something from inside a class (e.g. `web: gunicorn main:server.app` would be invalid).

 Server routes:
 - `/`: main page, should show "Server online" if the server is online